VirtualVortex/DQN-Atari-AI/README.md

 # DQN AI playing Asterix Atari game
 This repo contains my COMP704 Machine Learning AI project, which is a DQN AI, learning how to play the Atari game Asterix.
 Please note that MO214885 is my student github account

+here are my devlogs about the AI development - [blog](https://maxmakesgamesblog.com/tag/comp704/)

 **Requirements:**

 When creating a new project for this agent ensure that the version of is python 3.7 64 bit as 32 bit will prevent modules such as gym[atari] from being installed.